 The Fair Access Fund

-ICTheatre is a part of BIMM Institute and is committed to promoting equal opportunities for all applicants, and all students, and we actively seek to recruit a diverse student body that is reflective of the wider community.
+ICTheatre is committed to promoting equal opportunities for all applicants and all students, and we actively seek to recruit a diverse student body that is reflective of the wider community.

-We believe that a diverse student body provides for a creative and dynamic community, and this is in line with the ethos and mission of ICTheatre and BIMM Institute.
+We believe that a diverse student body provides for a creative and dynamic community, which aligns with the ethos and mission of BIMM University.

 We aim to actively support access to our courses from groups of applicants who are underrepresented in Higher Education or face financial challenges and hardship.
-We want a level playing field and equality of opportunity and so we have set up The Fair Access Fund to ensure students are supported during their studies.
+We want a level playing field and equality of opportunity , so we have set up the Fair Access Fund to ensure students are supported during their studies.

-Last academic year, 21/22, BIMM Institute awarded over 250 low-income household bursaries to first year students, to support their transition into student life, to buy equipment or to get the support in place that they needed.
-The amount of financial support packages ranges from £150- £1,500 per academic year.
-The low-income household bursary was £1,000 across the full academic year.
+Last academic year, BIMM University awarded over 250 low-income household bursaries to first-year students to support their transition into student life, buy equipment, or get the support they needed.

 What does The Fair Access Fund aim to do?